 Deviled eggs on a white plate.

+A few years ago, I asked the question that had long been rolling around in my brain: “why are deviled eggs called that?”
 So I Googled it.
-And here’s the response from Wikipedia: The term “deviled”, in reference to food, was in use in the 18th century with the first known print reference appearing in 1786.
-In the 19th century, it came to be used most often with spicy or zesty food, including eggs prepared with mustard, pepper or other ingredients stuffed in the yolk cavity.
-That makes sense!
+And here’s the response from Wikipedia: The term “deviled” in reference to food was in use in the 18th century, with the first known print reference appearing in 1786.
+In the 19th century, it came to be used most often with spicy or zesty food, including eggs prepared with mustard, paprika, or other peppery ingredients stuffed in the yolk cavity.
+So there you have it!
 And now you can rest assured that there’s nothing truly sinister about deviled eggs.

 How to Make Deviled Eggs

-After your eggs have boiled and cooled, the rest of this recipe is a breeze.
-Slice your eggs in half lengthwise, scoop out the yolk to a small bowl, smash it with a fork and place the egg white on a serving tray.
+Step three: Prepare the egg components.
+Slice your eggs in half lengthwise, scoop out the yolk into a small bowl, and place the egg whites on a serving tray.

-To the egg yolk add mayonnaise, Dijon mustard, apple cider vinegar, salt and pepper and stir it all together until creamy.
-Use a small spoon to scoop out some of the deviled egg mixture and place it back into the egg white.
-Sprinkle a little paprika for that extra dash of devil-ness and serve them up to some happy guests.
+Step four: Lastly, make the filling and assemble.
+Mash the egg yolks with a fork, then add the mayonnaise, Dijon mustard, apple cider vinegar, salt, and pepper, and stir until creamy.
+Then, use a small spoon to scoop out some of the deviled egg mixture to place it back into each egg white.
+Alternatively, you can use a piping bag if you have one on hand!
+Sprinkle a little paprika for that extra dash of devil-ness and they’re ready to serve.

-Deviled Egg Recipe Flavor Variations
+Flavor Variations

-Consider additional ingredients such as bacon, chives, shallot, cajun spices, sriracha sauce, jalapeno, goat cheese and more.
-Of course a variety of herbs such as dill, basil and tarragon would also pair beautifully with those ingredients as well.
+Here’s a reminder to have fun with the filling flavors and toppings!
+Make them sweeter, more savory, more spicy, or just more jazzed up.
+Consider additional ingredients such as bacon, chives, shallot, sriracha sauce, jalapeno, goat cheese, and more.
+Of course, a variety of herbs such as dill, basil, and tarragon would also pair beautifully with those ingredients.
+Here’s a few ideas:

 BEST Deviled Eggs Recipe